-As part of the overall development of Long Son Island, the Provincial level Department of Transport will be developing an access road direct to the Site from National Route 51.
-This will mean that the existing local road network on Long Son Island will be largely bypassed by Project traffic and not impacted.
-However, as discussed in Chapter 18, delayed project implementation means that this road is nearing completion prior to the need to mobilize heavy machinery through the local road network, which had not been designed to accommodate large amounts of heavy traffic.
-This will limit the potential for impacts from heavy vehicles in residential areas, however there will still be potential impacts and risks related to increased traffic in the Long Son Commune and from interactions between project heavy vehicles and other vehicles on the Access Roads.
+As part of the overall development of Long Son Island, the Provincial level Department of Transport developed an access road direct to the Site from National Route 51.
+This mean that the existing local road network on Long Son Island will be largely bypassed by Project traffic and not impacted.
 Road accident risks are typically a significant risk in relation to large construction projects and these are being reviewed under the new scenario for the updated study.
 Measures to mitigate the impacts and risks identified will be included in updated traffic and road accident management plans, as well as in updated emergency response plans.